More Women Seeking MBAs in the US and Internationally

 This group of women stood out from women with a dual background or international travel experience.
-These ‘Candid American’ women have spent their entire lives within North America.
+These ‘Candid American’ women have spent their entire lives in North America.
 However, they realize the importance of working globally and are interested in upper management roles within their current company or a new career.

-As companies continue to expand and compete globally, the culture awareness of international markets will set MBA students apart.
+As companies continue to expand and compete globally, the cultural awareness of international markets will set MBA students apart.
 For those students that aren't interested in attending an MBA program outside of the US, there are global immersion and internship opportunities at many business schools in the US.